iainvdw/fronteers-2016-notes/Fronteers 2016.md

 Using colors to separate groups can create confusion as the colors themselves might me interpreted as grouping or added value to the group.

 Voronois are awesome!
 Voronois create "cells" around nodes in your chart.
-Very useful for i.e. detecting mouseovers over nodes in chart data.
+Very useful for e.g. detecting mouseovers over nodes in chart data.
 Combined with outer circles you can even be more specific in the mouseover region to show extra data of the node being hovered over.

 Don't underestimate hiding parts of your data that are irrelevant.